 You will examine the following topics as part of the program’s thematic seminar:

-The program’s thematic seminars introduce key aspects of emerging identities in Tunisia following the Arab Spring.
-Lectures and excursions introduce students to the culture and politics of Tunisia, the transformation of secular and Islamist identities, and the roles of media and youth in social movements.
 Students on the program may choose to study either Arabic or French; both language courses accommodate any level of language ability.
 The Arabic course includes a focus on the Tunisian colloquial dialect, and the French course provides students with French language study within a Tunisian context and, for advanced students, an introduction to Francophone literature in North Africa.

 Arab Spring and Emerging Identities in North Africa – syllabus